 - Before starting the journey, once all checks have been made, he/she will ensure that the aircraft is ready for flying. - During the flight, his/her duties (among the usual ones) will be to keep the aircraft just on the trackline (no more than 200-400 m far away from the line), at a constant speed (100 knots) and altitude (300 m).
-When a bluefin tuna school is detected and once it is abeam, he/she will leave the transect and fly around the school to take better estimates of size and weight. - He/she should also be a professional tuna spotter, even if his/her involvement in spotting will be minor compared to the usual duties of a pilot. - After the journey he/she will be responsible for checking the weather forecast and for deciding if the conditions are secure to fly the next day.
+When a bluefin tuna school is detected and once it is abeam, he/she will leave the transect and fly around the school to take better estimates of size and weight. - After the journey he/she will be responsible for checking the weather forecast and for deciding if the conditions are secure to fly the next day.
 The effort starting point must be discussed with the Scientific Spotter responsible for data collection.